 Comment Period for New gTLD Auction Rules Opens Today!
 From ICANN To gather community input regarding the detailed rules and processes for Auctions to resolve string contention sets in the New gTLD Program.
 The preliminary auction rules were originally published 1 Nov 2013, they have since been updated based on feedback and will be finalized based on the input of the community from this

 NameSmash.com - Tuesday, December 17, 2013 - 16:43

-Trademark Protection in the Wild, Wild World of the Brand New Internet Blocking and Tackling If you didn’t already know, registrations for the New global Top Level Domains (gTLDs) aren’t coming – they’re here.
+Trademark Protection in the Wild, Wild World of the Brand New Internet Blocking and Tackling If you didn’t already know, registrations for the New generic Top Level Domains (gTLDs) aren’t coming – they’re here.
 Right now.
 As of today, 218 Registry Agreements have been signed with ICANN.
 The ongoing list can be viewed HERE.
 As with the gTLDs we’ve come to know (.com, .net, .org) there are

 NameSmash.com - Monday, December 16, 2013 - 16:28

 First New gTLDs Get the Green Light for Delegation From ICANN Blog Today, the first four domains from ICANN’s New Generic Top-Level Domains Program were cleared to proceed to delegation.
 This marks the start of a measured roll out of new gTLDs, which are designed to expand opportunities for businesses, communities and Internet users around the world.
 These first new gTLDs, or strings...

 NameSmash.com - Monday, October 21, 2013 - 20:1